leojamespower-netizen/Voter-Aligned-Manifesto-Scoring-Dissertation/README.md

 run on the extended grid and a second time for Opus 4.5 with sampling randomness disabled.
 The cache holds every response, and the analysis stage regenerates every reported table from it.

-Written but not run, and affecting no reported result: `run_calibration.py`, which would repeat an identical cell to measure pure sampling noise, and the threshold sweep for the commitment-grouping parameter.
-Both are discussed in the dissertation's limitations.